GES-compchem/GES-comp-echem/docs/intro.md

 For a more detailed explanation of the available features in each submodule, please refer to their specific page in this manual.

-For some examples on how to use this library, please check out the `tutorials` section!
+For some examples on how to use this library, please check out the `tutorials <link>` section!